 Another way of viewing this might be the following:

 If a license for your software is paid by regular payments (every month, every week, every year, etc.) like a rental, HMRC will usually accept that those payments are revenue in nature.

-If you instead make a single payment for a license, you must consider if the license will endure sufficiently to be classes as a capital asset.
+If you instead make a single payment for a license, you must consider if the license will endure sufficiently to be classified as a capital asset.
 You need to consider both the function of the software and how long the software will last.

-The general rule of thumb for HMRC to accept that a payment is revenue in nature is if the useful life of the software will be less than 2 years.
+The general rule of thumb for HMRC to accept that payment is revenue in nature is if the useful life of the software will be less than 2 years.
 They will not, however, accept that software has a limited life just because there are updates to that software.

-A short note, in exceptional circumstances, some computer software may actually qualify for research and development tax reliefs.
+A short note, in exceptional circumstances, some computer software may qualify for research and development tax reliefs.
 You should speak to your accountant about this if you feel it is the case.

 If you are paying for software and your accountant isn’t currently helping you through this, please talk to them or get in touch with us here.